abraunegg/onedrive/docs/webhooks.md

 >
 > This FQDN will allow you to create a valid HTTPS certificate for your system, which can be used by Microsoft Graph for webhook functionality.
 >
-> Please note that it is beyond the scope of this document to provide guidance on setting up these configurations.
+> Please note that it is beyond the scope of this document to provide guidance on setting up this requirement.

 Depending on your environment, a number of steps are required to configure this application functionality.
 At a very high level these configuration steps are: